-Hey everybody, it’s Gudy and I’m happy to be here with another trend show report, this time from the IMM Cologne in Germany.
+Hey everybody, I’m here with another trend show report, this time from the IMM Cologne in Germany.
 I have to say, it is a serious design show and very well visited… This time, I’d like to focus my report on color because there is not much going on that I haven’t reported on so far in my previous columns on decor8 when it comes to form, material, finishings, etc. (you don’t want me to write about copper or indoor gardening again, don’t you?), so let’s see what happens with color schemes in the interior design world.
 Interesting enough, there is not THE color anymore.
 Yes, you do have pastels, and yes, there is grey, and other colors considered trending right now.
 Interior trends once relied on a certain Pantone code, or Dulux (and others), but now brands are working within their very own hue interpretation exploring a single color.
 Let me show you what I mean and share the photos I snapped at IMM.

 Pale pink is still the pastel color!
 It used to be almost the only one for the past few years.
 Now we see a bolder pink, we have peach, there is blush, bubble gum, and a long way of other shades.
 When it comes to pale pink, it is often combined with grey looking for a cooler approach now (see the last report from the M&O).

 There is no show where you won’t find some red pieces.
 Seriously.
 It is probably the color you’ll find literally as a ‘red thread’ through all the interior design events but never considered a true trend.
 This time, I have seen red allover, probably linked to the burgundy trend we have been observing in fashion this FW 13/14 season.
 As a statement piece, it will bright any space, you decide if you like it on your side table, armchair or if you’d even go for a bolder sofa.
 So, are you open to bright red, burgundy, coral, dark orange, oxblood (brownish red)?